xgeoff/clearhealth/pages/concierge-operating-model.md

 | Grow distribution        | Partner with DPC networks as strategic channel                           |
 | Deliver unique value     | Full coverage with trust and transparency at every layer                 |

-Would you like me to draft the **actual three-contract bundle** (Member Agreement, DPC Service Agreement, and Provider Affiliation Agreement) in full — ready for review by legal counsel and investors?
-I can structure them as simple Markdown or DOCX templates, suitable for your startup’s legal folder.